amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and

 Not long ago, it was popular to store application secrets in a configuration file that was part of the application.
 While simple to implement, the approach violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and was far from secure.
 A common mistake was to include this configuration file when pushing to a public GIT repository, exposing the secrets to the world!
-To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature which stores sensitive data in a physical folder outside of the project tree.
-While secrets are not checked into source control, this feature doesn't encrypt data and is designed for **development purposes** only.
+To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
+While secrets aren't checked into source control, this feature doesn't encrypt data and is designed for **development purposes** only.

-A more modern and secure practice is to store secrets in a secrets management tool like like **Hashicorp Vault** or **Azure Key Vault**.
+A more modern and secure practice is to store secrets in a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
 These tools allow you to externally store secrets securely and reference them from your application.
 However, each tool has its differences, complexities, and learning curve.

 Dapr offers a building block that simplifies managing secrets.